Kythera-Pather/FlashCardApp/README.md

 ### Each time the user selects an answer and clicks Submit:
 1. The answer is stored.
 2. It is compared to the correct answer.
-3. A Toast message displays whether it was right or wrong.
+3. A Toast message displays whether it was correct or incorrect right or wrong.
 4. After the last question, the app calculates the final score and navigates to ScoreActivity.